Blaiski/Grappl/README.md

 </br></br>

-## Preview & Pre-Release Version
+## Preview Version
 Be among the first to discover the capabilities of Grappl!
-This pre-release version marks our debut on the VS Code marketplace.
+This preview version marks our debut on the VS Code marketplace.
 We are thrilled to offer you early access to Grappl.
 Explore it, provide feedback, and let us know what you think.
 Go ahead check it out... and drop us a line on any of [our channels](#bugs--feature-requests)!
 Please see [License](#license) for important details.
 </br></br>